 South Carolina Emerging Scholars Conference (annual; at USC Lancaster)

-Sigma Tau Delta International Honor Society Convention (annual, held in spring; location varies–2014 is in Savannah)
+Sigma Tau Delta International Honor Society Convention (annual, held in spring; location varies–2015 is in Albuquerque)

 - Sigma Tau Delta also maintains a listing of upcoming regional conferences here